How it Works

 • Invite persons who are not members of the Association to attend certain meetings to give expert advice

-The Committee 2022
+The Committee 2025

-The IAANMP committee members are all volunteer members who contribute their expertise in order to advance the mission and vision of the association.
+The IAANMP committee are all volunteer members who contribute their expertise in order to advance the mission and vision of the association.

 Chairperson